junegunn/hbase-jruby/README.md

 ### Table administration

-`HBase#Table` provides a few synchronous (`HTable#method_name!`) and asynchronous (`HTable#method_name`) table administration methods.
+`HBase#Table` provides a number of *bang_methods!* for table administration tasks.
-Synchronous *bang* methods for table alteration take an optional block and pass the progress of the operation to it as a pair of parameters, the number of regions processed and total number of regions to process.
+They run synchronously, except when mentioned otherwise (e.g. `HTable#split!`).
+Some of them take an optional block to allow progress monitoring and come with non-bang, asynchronous counterparts.

 #### Creation and alteration